Pet Insurance Point-Earning: Choose on Coverage First, Then Route the Signup

 - ④ Pay the monthly premium with a cashback methodPaying the monthly premium by card or another cashback method earns ongoing cashback.
 Double-dipping guide.

-- ⑤ Consolidate earned points into your main ecosystemConsolidate the points earned from signup and use them before they expire. expiry-prevention guide.
+- ⑤ Consolidate earned points into your main ecosystemConsolidate the points earned from signup and use them before they expire.
+Expiry-prevention guide.

 Common mistakes and how to avoid them